IRELAND SOLO TRAVEL GUIDE

 Don’t miss out and find the best Ireland flight deals.
 The best time to book travel is now.
 Bundling flight, hotel and/or transportation reservations may even save you more money on your trip to Ireland.

 Do You Know What Ireland Flights and Hotels Cost?
 Check to See

 Ireland, home to some of my ancestry, was at the top of my bucket list countries to visit outside the U.S. I really wanted to experience its architecture, music, countryside and Guinness, which I call the nectar of the gods.

 I started my Ireland travel in Dublin, with my new mate from Australia, enjoying a lot of the town’s history, architecture, and pubs, not to mention touring the Guinness Storehouse.
 You get two free glasses of Guinness at the end of the tour.

 Working off a EurRail pass, we headed next to Kilkenny, a medieval town southeast of Dublin.
 It has the Kilkenny Castle built in 1195, which is very nice to visit.
 We enjoyed day of bike riding around the local countryside seeing old churches and Roman ruins, stopping into pubs for pint along the way.
 Naturally.

 I consider the Irish some of the friendliest people on earth.
 No matter where I went, people would offer to house me and show me around their lovely town.
 One night in Dublin I ventured out with others from my hostel and found myself separated with my group no clue where I was late in the evening.
-A nice couple found me lost and offered to drive me back to my hostel – way across town!
+A nice couple found me lost and offered to drive me back to my hostel – all the way across town.
 They saved me.
-Now, how nice is that?!
+Now, how nice is that?

 Additionally, nothing beat music in the pubs where the late afternoon would start with one or two musicians at a table that eventually grew to ten musicians jamming traditional Irish tunes until the pub closed.
 Awesome.